History

 • Promote a community-wide commitment to the goal of ending homelessness

-• Optimize self-sufficiency among individuals and families experiencing homelessness
+• Optimize self-sufficiency among individuals and families experiencing homelessness, or at-risk of homelessness

 Collaborative Applicant / Lead Agency